Different Budgets for Different Bathrooms

 Bathroom Remodel Price Ranges:

 - Basic level $22,000- $25,000.00- Include low cost plumbing fixtures (type you find in Home Depot, Lowes).
-At this price range you can have prefabricated cabinets and porcelain tiles.
+At this price range, you can have prefabricated cabinets and porcelain tiles.
 No walls being moved and no change to the foot print.
 That means that the vanity, shower and toilet remain I the same location and are replaced in place.
 Pehaps a recess light in the shower is added with a new vanity light.
 The vent fan is replaced and venting using the exisint vent pipe.
-This is a good quality remodel with value porcelain tile in the $2 range and many off the shelf items.
+This is a good- quality bathroom remodel with value porcelain tile in the $2 range and many off the shelf items.
 Good design and good bones.

-- Luxury Level $35,000- $45,000- I love building these bathrooms!
-Not because we make more money, but because at this price point we build truly majestic bathrooms.
+- Luxury Level $35,000- $45,000- These bathrooms are truly amazing! e point we build truly majestic bathrooms.
 Luxury level bathrooms are designed and built to give clients a “in home spa experience.”
 Imagine a shower with wall jets and ceiling rain showers.
 Jet tubs with built in heaters are also commonly installed.
 In many cases, the custom vanities are comparable to a piece of fine furniture.
 The cabinetry offers custom storage layouts and cubbies to store your bathroom toiletries.
 Wall tiles can vary form limestone, marble, granite, or natural stone.
 Custom benches topped with exotic stones and wrapped by a frameless shower enclosure.

-Finish costs- this includes the cost bathroom tile, countertop material, quality of the plumbing fixtures, custom cabinetry, and shower enclosure.
+- Finish costs- this includes the bathroom tiles, countertop material, quality of the plumbing fixtures, custom cabinetry, and shower enclosure.

-Changing bathroom foot print- These alterations require labor to complete.
+- Changing bathroom foot print- These alterations require labor to complete.
 They raise the cost of construction- Moving walls, moving toilets, and sinks from one place in the room to another.
-This triggers massive infrastructure costs to relocate the waste and feed plumbing lines.
+Move these fixtures, triggers massive infrastructure costs to relocate the waste and feed plumbing lines.

 These items represent what the bathroom will ultimately look like.
 Bathroom tile can range from a cheap Home Depot special of $ 0.79 per foot to a gorgeous $15 per foot Carrera Marble.